peak-gao/code-notes/git-and-bash.md

 - I use [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) which provides a [ton of nice git aliases](https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet) that make you a lot quicker when typing git commands.
 I highly recommend it.
 # Bash
 **meta** - your `Alt` key, normally.
 You need to enable it yourself usually in your terminal settings

+- `env` - get a list of environment variables in os x
 - `clear` - clear everything in terminal
 - `history` - list history of commands you've made
 - `arrow up`, `arrow down` - cycle through your command history